szaumoor/ZSTweaks/README.md

 - Silver sword

 If you want this component working for other mod-added weapons that cause vorpal hits (including creature attacks), let me know and I'll make sure this component patches those too.

-**Component 1601:** Make potions and food items's effects universally incapable of stacking with themselves

-This prevents cheesy stacking of things like Fire Resistance, Saving Throws (Potion of Invulnerability), etc. Applies to food items such as apples from Lunia and goodberries.

-**Component 1650:** Make mage robes without cloaks (like Robe of Vecna) take on the appearance of robes with cloaks

-Purely cosmetic tweak.
-I've never liked the look of robes without cloaks or without hoods.

 </details>